dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 murdered, will fall most severely.
 The truly-righteous will be saved by the records of their good actions.
 This was always the intent of religion, was it not?
 To make man *better*, by virtue of his actions?

+> Miscavige's Scientology leadership would *undoubtedly* try to
+> disempower/kill their own messiah.
+Why?
+To preserve their claim to
+> authority.

 So, those who sought to outmaneuvre the intent of those belief systems, while appearing to adhere to them will be ...
 Scooby Doo'd